silevitas/Brightcove-Player---autoHeight-Plugin/README.md

 A plugin to automatically set the player height according to a video's aspect ratio

 # Usage
 Add to your player, either through the Studio, Player Management API, or on-page.
-Initialise with the plugin name "autoHeight", with blank brackets: {}

 [script src="//example.com/plugins/autoHeight.js"][/script]

+Initialise with the plugin name "autoHeight", with blank brackets: {} in the Studio plugin config, or in page like this:

+[script]videojs('player').autoHeight();[/script]

 # Release notes
 v1.3, 2015-02-03: now follows brightcove plugin guidelines, fully portable